 All information provided here is subject to change without notice.
-Contact your Intel representative to obtain the latest Intel product specifications and roadmaps
+Contact your Intel representative to obtain the latest Intel product specifications and roadmaps.

 Copies of documents which have an order number and are referenced in this document may be obtained by calling 1-800-548-4725 or visit www.intel.com/design/literature.htm.
-No computer system can be absolutely secure.